-Amazon Web Services is probably the biggest IaaS provider and a formidable cloud computing resource.
-While its sheer size and computing resources are best in class and the support is spot on, the pricing is one of the major user retaining reasons for AWSs great success.
+One of the most powerful cloud computing resources and the largest IaaS provider is Amazon Web Services.
+While its sheer size and computing resources are best in class, and the support is spot on, the pricing is a major user retaining reason for AWS’s great success.

 Here are 5 AWS Cost Optimization Best Practices: